OpenFAST/openfast/modules/openfast-registry/README.md

 The FAST Registry is borrowed from a mechanism that was originally developed at NCAR for the [Weather Research and Forecast (WRF) model software] (http://www.mmm.ucar.edu/wrf/WG2/software_2.0/registry_schaffer.pdf).
-It has been modified for the OpenFAST Modularization Framework to create *ModuleName*_Types.f90 files along with any necessary C source code or header files associated with the *ModuleName*_Types.f90 files.
+It has been modified for the FAST Modularization Framework to create *ModuleName*_Types.f90 files along with any necessary C source code or header files associated with the *ModuleName*_Types.f90 files.